honusz/Tonalite/README.md

 - Support RGB and moving lights
 - Support automark

-With effects coming soon, this makes Tonalite a direct competetor to other well-known theater lighting consoles.
+All these features make Tonalite a direct competetor to other well-known theater lighting consoles.

 Tonalite currently works with `ArtNet`, `E1.31 (sACN)`, and `uDMX (using uDMXArtNet)` interfaces.